AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 ​      ![user_manage](Moderation_Image/user_manage.png)

-2. To take action on a user (banning a user, deleting a user, or forcing a user to go offline), search for the user ID and click **More**:
+2. To take action on a user (banning a user, deleting a user, or forcing a user to go offline), search for the user ID, and click **More**:

 ​      ![user_manage_action](Moderation_Image/user_manage_action.png)